 The Bank's business, results of operations, financial conditions and cash flows are subject to, and could be materially adversely affected by, various risks and uncertainties, including, without limitation, those set forth below, any one of which could cause the Bank's actual results to vary materially from recent results or anticipated future results.
 Investors should consider, among other things, all of the information set out in this Annual Report and particularly the risk factors with respect to Bladex and the Region.
 In general, investing in financial instruments of issuers in emerging market countries such as Panama involves a higher degree of risk than investing in financial instruments of U.S. and European issuers.
 Additional risks and uncertainties not presently known to the Bank or that its management currently deems immaterial may also impair the Bank's business operations.

 Risks Relating to the Bank's Business

-The effects of the COVID-19 pandemic have adversely affected, and are expected to continue to adversely affect, the Bank's businesses and results of operations, and its duration and future impacts on the economy in the Region and on its businesses, results of operations and financial condition remain uncertain.
+The ongoing effects of the COVID-19 pandemic may adversely affect the Bank's businesses and results of operations.